A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/1856ad49-3f18-46ed-aea6-a9714d7528d6)

-Next, we ping our Kali machine from Metasploitable 2, will do it with the IP address first
+Next, we ping our Kali machine from Metasploitable 2, we will do it with the IP address first

 image here